 Syllabub is an English cocktail most popular from the 16th to 19th centuries.
 It has a frothed top made from milk whisked with sugar, cider, spices, and cream, and it tastes somewhat like eggnog.
 I think it’s even better.

 I am going to go out there and state that you should make this cocktail because it’s better than eggnog.
 Here are five definitive reasons why I feel that way:

-- The recipe for syllabub as it was originally written calls for a mix of hard cider, milk, cream, and nutmeg, sweetened with a little sugar.
-I love it with the cider – syllabub tastes like a cross between an apple cream pie and eggnog.
-However, you can make syllabub with any alcohol – many people use wine with some lemon or a combination of wine and brandy.
+- The recipe as it was originally written calls for a mix of hard cider, milk, cream, and nutmeg, sweetened with a little sugar.
+Syllabub tastes like a cross between an apple cream pie and eggnog.
+However, you can make one with any alcohol – many people use wine with some lemon or a combination of wine and brandy.
 You have options, while you don’t really have any when you make eggnog.

-- No eggs!
-While some syllabub recipes do call for eggs, they are by no means a requirement.
+- There are no eggs.
+While some recipes do call for eggs, they are by no means a requirement.
 Not having to deal with eggs while still achieving a frothy, boozy drink is a huge win.

-- Syllabub is likely what Alexander Hamilton would have been drinking on Christmas.
-(See that whole story by my contributor, Jess Touchette, below.)
-If you have any musical buffs coming to your Christmas celebration, this drink is a must!
+- Alexander Hamilton would most likely have have been drinking it.
+(See the whole story by my contributor, Jess Touchette, below.)
+If you are a musical and/or history buff or are serving one, this drink is a must!

-- Syllabubs were traditionally served in their own special type of glassware – wide at the top to hold the cream and narrower at the bottom (see Food History Jottings for a nice example).
-You can find the glassware at antique shops and give the recipe and a couple of glasses as a totally unique holiday gift.
-The glass that we used in the photo isn’t quite a syllabub glass, but it works.
+- The drink was traditionally served in its own special type of glassware.
+The glasses were wide at the top to hold the cream and narrower at the bottom (see Food History Jottings for a nice example).
+You can find the glassware at antique shops and then give the recipe and a couple of glasses as a totally unique holiday gift.
+The glasses that we used in the photos aren’t quite right, but they work.
 Feel free to get a little creative.